jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 Acknowledgments:

-	Tremendous resources online!
-	Sadly, need to glean useful information out of this ocean.
+	Tremendous resources online!...But need to glean useful information out of this ocean.
-	Patience from Todd.
+	Patience from Todd and his team.
 	Checkups and nudges from Nicholas Grasso, the recruiter for this position.